-The seasonal shuttle resumed on March 3, 2023.
-The shuttle runs between the I-81 Exit 140 Park & Ride lot and the main trailhead parking lot on Route 311.
+A seasonal shuttle for hikers runs between the I-81 Exit 140 Park & Ride lot and the main trailhead parking lot on Route 311.

 When in service, the McAfee Shuttle runs every 30 minutes starting at 7 am on Fridays, Saturdays and Sundays, as well as holiday Mondays.

 Shuttle tickets can be booked at McAfeeShuttle.com for $5 each way, plus transaction fees.
 The shuttle ended service for the year on November 26, 2023.

 McAfee Knob shuttle service will resume in the spring on March 1, 2024.

 McAfee Knob Trailhead

 The trailhead on Catawba Valley Drive is marked by a sign that reads “McAfee Knob 3.9 miles.”

 From here, the ascent begins now, first with a set of wooden steps, as you start to climb a northbound section of the white-blazed Appalachian Trail.